PhD, MPhil, MSt (Res) applications

 Professor Stabler is interested in supervising PhDs on any aspect of Byron’s poetry, prose and drama.
 She has a particular interest in editorial approaches and manuscript-based work.

-Dr Sutton is interested in supervising students working on the relationship between music and literature, particularly projects that concentrate on literature from the 19th century onwards.
-She is also interested in supervising theses on the work of Virginia Woolf, on decadence or aestheticism, and on British writing, visual art or culture of the fin de siecle.
+Professor Sutton is interested in supervising students working on the relationship between music and literature, particularly projects that concentrate on literature from the 19th century onwards.
+She is also interested in supervising theses on the work of Virginia Woolf, on decadence or aestheticism, and on British writing, visual art or culture of the fin-de-siècle.

-Dr Tate’s research interests are in Romantic and Victorian poetry; literature and science; literature and philosophy; 19th-century writing about psychology; the Victorian periodical press; and the links between literary form and gender in the 19th century.
-He welcomes applications from postgraduates interested in pursuing doctoral research in any of these areas.
+Dr Tate's research interests are in Romantic and Victorian poetry; grammar and linguistics in the nineteenth century; literature and science; literature and philosophy; literature and psychology; the periodical press; and the connections between literary form and gender in the nineteenth century.
+He welcomes applications from students interested in pursuing doctoral research in any of these areas.

 Dr Treen welcomes enquiries from students working on any aspect of 19th-century American literature.
 She is particularly interested in projects which explore the literature, culture, and afterlives of the American Civil War; African-American literature; American literature and material culture; constructions of national identity; the history of emotions; and popular genres.
 She is also happy to supervise projects which consider these topics in relation to American literature of the 20th and 21st centuries.